 With the phenomenal success of her exercise studios, books and videos, Fonda not only sparked the aerobics trend of the late 1970s and 1980s–she also popularized the concept of working out for women in general.
 Other instructors soon capitalized on the workout movement, including Richard Simmons and Judi Missett, creator of the aerobics spin-off known as Jazzercise.
 For the first time, millions of women (and a few men) were exercising together in groups, doing leg lifts, side bends and lifting dumbbells to the beat of peppy music.
 Aerobics also launched a fashion craze, with neon spandex, legwarmers and leotards becoming ubiquitous among health-conscious women.
 Fonda’s videos remained top sellers into the latter half of the 1980s, including Jane Fonda’s New Workout (1986) and Jane Fonda’s Low-Impact Aerobic Workout (1987).

 The revenues from Fonda’s exercise empire financed the Campaign for Economic Democracy, a leftist political organization founded by her then-husband, the leading 1960s radical Tom Hayden.
 After divorcing Hayden in 1989, Fonda largely withdrew from the spotlight.
 She announced her retirement from acting in 1992, explaining her desire to spend more time with her third husband, the media mogul Ted Turner.
 The couple divorced in 2001.
-Fonda has recently returned to the big screen in several movies, including Monster-In-Law (2005)and Georgia Rule (2007), This is Where I Leave You (2014), Our Souls at Night (2017) and Book Club (2018).
+Fonda has recently returned to the big screen in several movies, including Monster-In-Law (2005), Georgia Rule (2007), This is Where I Leave You (2014), Our Souls at Night (2017) and Book Club (2018).